University Tutor: Foundation Programme

 MA Victorian Literature (Manchester)

-I joined the Department of Lifelong Learning in September 2014.
-Before taking up my current position, I taught for five years in the Department of English and Humanities at Birkbeck, University of London, where I received a Birkbeck Distinguished Teaching and Scholarship Award for my contribution to the Certificate of Higher Education in Literature.
-I have also taught at the University of Hertfordshire, Roehampton University, and London Metropolitan University, where I held a Visiting Research Fellowship at The Women’s Library (then at Old Castle Street).
+I joined the Department for Lifelong Learning in September 2014.
+Before taking up my current position, I taught for five years in the Department of English and Humanities at Birkbeck, University of London, where I received a Birkbeck Distinguished Teaching and Scholarship Award.
+I have also taught at the University of Hertfordshire, Roehampton University, Queen Mary, University of London, and London Metropolitan University, where I held a Visiting Research Fellowship at The Women’s Library (then at Old Castle Street).

 I am a full member of the Higher Education Academy.
 In addition to my academic work, I have a background in supported housing and hold a Combined Certificate in Counselling Skills and Theory (Central School of Counselling and Therapy, London).

-My current project is a study of the figure of the female freethinker in New Woman fiction.
+I am also writing a book length study of the figure of the female freethinker in New Woman fiction.
 It asks how and why the literary figure of the New Woman came to associate sexual transgression in the public mind with unbelief and heterodox forms of religion.
 In so doing, it sheds new light on the role which gender has played in the process of long-term religious change.

 Amy Levy: Critical Essays, co-edited with Nadia Valman (Ohio: Ohio University Press, 2010).